Bug report #932

 Zoom to layer was changed to give a margin around the layer, possibly the same should be done for the other zoom tools also.

-#3 Updated by Maciej Sieczka - about 13 years ago
+#3 Updated by Maciej Sieczka - almost 14 years ago

 - Resolution deleted (

 With Qt drawing system, it can never be moer exact than it is.

 Hmm, but it works perfectly fine, to a single pixel, in QGIS 0.8.1 93e45f0d (SVN r7194), while in 0.9 SVN 9b7ec286 (SVN r8099) it doesn't, with the same data.
 Both QGIS versions built against QT 4.3.3.
 Seems like a regression.
 Smallish but anyway.
 Maybe worth looking into, might a symptom of some undesired change?